Many people travel

 Because of the abundance of plankton in the area, visibility

-ranged from about 15 to about 50 ft., more reminiscent of
+ranged from about 15 to 50 ft., more reminiscent of

 the Puget Sound than the tropics.
 And certainly, the reefs

-could not in any way compare to those found in Bonaire,
+could not in any way compare to those I dived in Bonaire

 a year earlier.
 Instead, what Costa Rica has to offer is